#1 Assessment of Fitness Level

 It can be a challenge to find enough time to exercise regularly.
 Therefore, you need to find time for exercise like any other important task during the day.
 For instance, if you want to watch your favorite show, do it while you are working on the treadmill or try to read your favorite book when you are riding a stationary bike, or try to take a short break at work to go on a walk.

 Try to include a mix of activities in your fitness plan.
 It will allow you to keep things interesting and prevent that exercise boredom.
 Cross-training (different types of physical activity) with low-impact activities such as water exercise or biking also help in reducing the chances of getting injured or overusing a particular joint or a specific muscle.
-Keep changing among activities that exercise different muscle groups in your body such as strength training, swimming, and walking.
+Keep changing among activities that exercise different muscle groups in your body such as strength training, swimming, and running.

 Consider high interval intensity training.
 In this type of training, high-intensity activity is performed in short bursts and it is followed by a recovery period where you perform a low-intensity activity.